 Reimbursement Rates.
 The Employer agrees to continue the system for establishing, revising, and paying reimbursement for travel, meals, and lodging expenses incurred while traveling on State business in accordance with the Standardized Travel Regulations issued by the Civil Service Commission and the Department of Technology, Management and Budget, except as otherwise specifically delineated in this Agreement.
-In the event the Civil Service Commission changes reimbursement rates for non-exclusively represented employees, such revised rates shall be applicable to Bargaining Unit members unless mutually agreed otherwise by the Union and the Office of the State Employer.
+In the event the Civil Service Commission changes reimbursement rates for nonexclusively represented employees, such revised rates shall be applicable to Bargaining Unit members unless mutually agreed otherwise by the Union and the Office of the State Employer.

-1. Mileage While on Travel Status.
+- 1. Mileage While on Travel Status. - a.

-- a.
 The approved private car rate shall be the Federal Standard Mileage Rate as determined by the Internal Revenue Service.
 Changes in this rate shall be effective on the date established by the IRS. - b.
 The rate for use of a non-state owned vehicle when a state vehicle is available shall be set at the rate the DMB Motor Transport Division establishes for its fleet mid-size vehicle. - 2.
 Home-to-work Mileage.
 Reimbursement to the State shall be at the applicable MTD rate, and in accordance with statute.

-Section B. Meal Reimbursement Eligibility and Meals Without Charge.
+Section B. Meal Allowance Eligibility and Meals Without Charge.

 - 1. Meals While Away From the Work Location. - a.
-Employees on State business who are away from their facility and not provided a meal shall be reimbursed in accordance with the State Travel Regulations as described below.
-Reimbursement shall be actual expenses up to the maximum amount.
-Employees shall not be required to attach the receipt for any reimbursed meal to the request, however it remains the employee's responsibility to maintain supporting documentation of actual meal expenses incurred for which reimbursement from the Department was received.
+Employees on State business who are away from their facility and not provided a meal shall be entitled to meal allowance in accordance with the State Travel Regulations as described below.
 Allowances for individual meals will be based on the following schedule: - i.
 Breakfast: When travel commences prior to 6:00 a.m. and extends beyond 8:30 a.m. - ii.
-Lunch: When travel commences prior to 11:30 a.m. and extends beyond 2:00 p.m. or if the employee would have been entitled to a meal without charge under Subsection B.2, had the employee remained at his/her work location, unless provided a meal without charge. - iii.
-Dinner: When travel commences prior to 6:30 p.m. and extends beyond 8:00 p.m.; or if the employee would have been entitled to a meal without charge under Subsection B.2. had the employee remained at his/her work location, unless provided a meal without charge.
+Lunch: When travel commences prior to 11:30 a.m. and extends beyond 2:00 p.m. or if the employee would have been entitled to a meal without charge under Subsection B.2, had the employee remained at his/her work location, unless provided a meal without charge.

+- iii.
+Dinner: When travel commences prior to 6:30 p.m. and extends beyond 8:00 p.m.; or if the employee would have been entitled to a meal without charge under Subsection B.2. had the employee remained at his/her work location, unless provided a meal without charge. - iv.
-- iv.
 Midnight Lunch: If work extends beyond Midnight, reimbursed at the lunch rate. - b.
 Employees who are at a location i.e. hospitals/institutions where a meal can be provided and are given the option of consuming a meal do not qualify for meal reimbursement. - c.
-Employees in travel status who return to their work location more than three hours after the end of their regularly scheduled shift will be entitled to reimbursement for the type of meal that is normally consumed at that time of day.
-Such reimbursement shall be made in accordance with meal rates provided in the Standardized Travel Regulations.

-2. Meals Without Charge.
+Employees in travel status who return to their work location more than three hours after the end of their regularly scheduled shift will be entitled to meal allowance for the type of meal that is normally consumed at that time of day.
+Such meal allowance shall be made in accordance with meal rates provided in the Standardized Travel Regulations. - 2.
+Meals Without Charge.